Gwen Farrar: Personal life

 At the time of her father's death, the Farrar family were living at Chicheley Hall, Buckinghamshire, which her father had rented from John G. Chester, whose family had owned the hall since the 1500s.
 The death of her father left Gwen a comfortable fortune which, in addition to her own earnings on stage, made her an independent woman.
 After her mother's death, some of her sisters continued to live as tenants at Chicheley Hall.

 For a time she lived in Effingham, Surrey, with Blaney.
 She was friends with Radclyffe Hall, Joe Carstairs and their circle.
 She was romantically linked to actress Tallulah Bankhead when the latter was living in London.

 She died after a short illness on 25 December 1944.

 Legacy

-A 2014's play, All The Nice Girls by Alison Child and Rosie Wakley, tells the personal and professional partnership of Gwen Farrar and Norah Blaney.
+A 2014 play, All The Nice Girls by Alison Child and Rosie Wakley, tells the personal and professional partnership of Gwen Farrar and Norah Blaney.
 Child is also the author of Tell Me I'm Forgiven: The Story of Forgotten Stars Gwen Farrar and Norah Blaney.